rust-lang/book/src/ch03-05-control-flow.md

 ### `if` Expressions

 An `if` expression allows us to branch our code depending on conditions.
-We provide a condition and then say, "If this condition is met, run this block of code.
-If the condition is not met, do not run this block of code."
+We provide a condition and then say, “If this condition is met, run this block of code.
+If the condition is not met, do not run this block of code.”

 Let’s make a new project to explore `if`, called `branches`.
 In `src/main.rs`,
 put: